AMP For Email Is a Terrible Idea - Slashdot

 Clearly Google is past the point of innovation, they are trying to "fix" something that isnt broken and no one really wants.
 I have my email server strip all media from emails and keep them in quarantine until i see the need for it and my client NEVER downloads anything from a server that isnt my own.

 Email is for time insensitive communications and has no need for fancy pictures or themes.
-If you cant get your point across with out gra
+If you cant get your point across with out graphics then you best schedule a meeting because you will more than likely need to answer alot of questions after your presentation.

+Back to the google, personally i cant wait until they fade in to obscurity like myspace or yahoo.
+The time is coming, we just need another competitor.

 Clearly Google is past the point of innovation, they are trying to "fix" something that isnt broken and no one really wants.